kompote/sbrts/README.md

 this will use the generated Makefiles to build the project executable "Main" into "bin/" (this and various object files in "build/")

-- To properly run the executable, go into build/bin/, and call it with "./Main", calling it is required at the moment since there's still relative paths used in the code, in a further update we will change that.
+- To properly run the executable, go into build/bin/, and call it with "./Main",

 -- Using Netbeans --